Lung Cancer Symptoms

 Recurring chest infections, or chest infections that do not respond to treatment, could be another symptom of lung cancer.

 Some common examples of chest infections include bronchitis and pneumonia.
-Symptoms include shortness of breath, chest pain or tightness, and coughing up mucus which is yellow or green in color.
+Symptoms include shortness of breath, chest pain or tightness, and coughing up mucus which is yellow or green.

 6. Weight Loss